 This is my seventh year as a professional school counselor and third year at MCAA.
 I graduated from the University of Illinois, where I completed my Bachelors of Arts in Political Science.
 I completed my Masters of Science in Education School Counseling at Western Illinois University, and Education Specialist degree in Professional Counseling and Supervision at the University of West Georgia.

 Office Hours: Monday, Wednesday, Friday 8:20am - 4:20pm.

-The mission of the Marietta Center for Advanced Academics School Counseling Program is to provide a comprehensive, developmental counseling program that assists all students’ acquisition of knowledge, skills and attitudes needed in their academic, career, and social-emotional development.
+The mission of the Marietta Center for Advanced Academics School Counseling Department is to provide equitable access to a comprehensive, developmental counseling program that assists all students’ acquisition of attitudes, skills, and knowledge needed for their academic, career, and social-emotional development.

-The vision of the Marietta Center for Advanced Academic Counseling Program is for all students to reach their fullest educational potential and successfully manage their lives as responsible, competent and productive citizens who respect themselves and others.
+The vision of the Marietta Center for Advanced Academic Counseling Program is for all students to reach their educational potential and maximize career opportunities; successfully managing their lives as responsible, competent, and productive citizens of their communities who respect themselves and others.

 The beliefs of the Marietta Center for Advanced Academics Counseling Program include:

-• The school counselor actively identifies and advocates for all students’ needs.
+- The school counselor actively advocates for the needs and equitable treatment of all students.

-• The school counseling program relies on data-driven evidence used to assess the needs and effectiveness of the school counseling program; and will drive future program offerings, development, and evaluation.
+- The school counseling program relies on data-driven evidence to assess the needs and effectiveness of the school counseling program; and will drive future program offerings, development, and evaluation.

 - The school counselor will adhere to the professional and ethical standards of the Georgia School Counselors Association and the American School Counselor Association.